 Project Status and Findings:

-Researchers at Harvard have published a free database (cleanenergy.molecularspace.org) cataloguing the electronic properties of over 2 million organic, carbon-based compounds and their potential for converting sunlight into electricity.
-These compounds were screened by volunteers on World Community Grid and this initiative is believed to be the most extensive investigation of quantum chemicals ever performed.
+Researchers for The Clean Energy Project have catalogued the electronic properties of over 2 million organic, carbon-based compounds and their potential for converting sunlight into electricity.
+These compounds were screened by volunteers on World Community Grid.
+This initiative is believed to be the most extensive investigation of quantum chemicals ever performed.